LostArtefacts/TRX/docs/tr1/INSTALLING.md

     **Steam / GOG users**

-    1. Extract the original `GAME.BIN` file using a tool such as UltraISO to your target directory.
+    1. Extract the original `GAME.BIN` / `GAME.GOG` file to your target directory.
+        On Windows, this can be done with tools like UltraISO or UniExtract.
+        On Linux, this can be done with `innoextract`, `bin2iso` and `7z`.
     2. Get the music files – unfortunately, neither GOG nor Steam ship these assets.
         - You can download the music files from the link below.
             https://lostartefacts.dev/aux/tr1x/music.zip